 Discover the steps that you'll go through with your disability and inclusion adviser, from starting at university through to graduation.

 All students registered with Te Amaru—Disability Services are assigned a disability and inclusion adviser, who is an allied health professional.
 The best way to access the support we offer is to make an appointment with yours.

 Here are the common steps that you and your disability and inclusion adviser will work through together:

 At the start of each year, we’ll work out how we can best support you.
 This is a chance for you to discuss which courses you’ll be taking and outline your support requirements with your adviser.

-At the end of the trimester we encourage you to reflect on what worked and what didn’t.
-We'll discuss your progress towards your goals and your satisfaction with the support that you're receiving.
+ls and your satisfaction with the support that you're receiving.
 This will help us plan for the next trimester.

-5. Prepare for graduation
+5. Prepare for meaningful employment

 At any time during your study—particularly as you get close to graduating—we can connect you with our partners in Careers and Employment and Workbridge who can help prepare you for meaningful employment during and after your study.